 - Less than 15 days prior to the course start date, no refund will be issued.

 - A return of course materials will in entirety receive a refund of $50

-- BICP reserves the right to cancel any training course due to insufficient enrollment at least 30 calendar days in advance of the scheduled course date.
+- BICP reserves the right to cancel a training course due to insufficient enrollment at least 30 calendar days in advance of the scheduled course date.
 Notice will be provided with the option to reschedule for a future course date or to receive a full refund of registration fees.

 - BICP is not responsible for any expenses incurred by the customer if a training course is canceled.

 - If a training class is canceled due to any unforeseen circumstances such as weather or natural disaster, the customer is entitled to reschedule for a future training course.

 - Special circumstances will be reviewed by the BICP program manager. i.e. Sickness/ injury – we will work to reschedule for a future course date or to receive a full refund of registration fees.

-- If a participant should not pass the Level 1 certification course – skills portion of the course – the participant can apply to retest the skills.
-Up to 3 months after the course by video submission or testing with qualified IT
+- If a participant should not pass the Level 1 certification course – the participant can apply to retest up to 3 months after the course.

-- If a participant should not pass the Level 2 certification course – skills portion of the course – the participant can apply to retest the skills.
-Up to 3 months after the course by video submission or testing with qualified IT
+- If a participant should not pass the Level 2 certification course – the participant can apply to retest up to 6 months after the course.

-- If a participant should not pass the Level 3 certification course – skills portion of the course – the participant can apply to retest the skills.
-Up to 6 months after the course by video submission or testing with qualified IT
+- If a participant should not pass the Level 3 certification course the participant can apply to retest up to 1 year after the course.